CalabreseLab/seekr/README.md

 #### seekr_norm_vectors

-An effective way to find important kmers in a small number of RNAs is to count their kmers, but normalize their counts to mean and standard deviation vectors produced from a larger set of transcripts.
+An effective way to find important *k*-mers in a small number of RNAs is to count their *k*-mers, but normalize their counts to mean and standard deviation vectors produced from a larger set of transcripts.
 We can produce these vectors once, then use them on multiple smaller sets of RNAs of interest.
 To produce the vectors, run: